-Can the `striptags` filter preserve images or links in HTML content while removing only the formatting tags?
+Can the `striptags` filter retain images or links in HTML content, while removing only the formatting tags?

-In website content operation, we often need to handle text content that includes HTML tags.Sometimes it needs to be converted to plain text, and sometimes it is desired to retain some key elements while removing redundant formats, such as images and links.striptagsFilter is a commonly used one.
-Then, whatstriptagsCan filter retain images or links in the content while removing HTML tags?
+In website content operation, we often need to handle text content containing HTML tags.Sometimes it needs to be converted to plain text, and sometimes it is desirable to retain some key elements while removing redundant formats, such as images and links.AnQiCMS's template engine provides a rich set of filters to help us handle such requirements, among whichstriptagsThe filter is a commonly used one.
+So, thisstriptagsCan the filter retain images or links in the content when removing HTML tags?

-In short,striptagsThe design purpose of the filter is to completely remove all HTML tags, so it will not retain images or links.If you want to remove the format tags while keeping these key elements, AnQiCMS provides another more flexible tool.
+In short,striptagsThe design of the filter is to completely remove all HTML tags, therefore it will not retain images or links.If you want to remove format tags while retaining these key elements, AnQiCMS provides another more flexible tool.

 Deep understandingstriptagsFilter

 As the name suggests,striptagsThe core function of the filter is to strip all HTML, XML, and even PHP tags.
-This means that regardless of what is contained in your content,<b>/<i>This text format label, is<div>/<p>This content block label, even<img />and<a href="...">This image and link label,striptagsIt will completely remove them, leaving only the plain text content inside the tags.
+This means that regardless of what is contained in your content,<b>/<i>Such text format tags, or<div>/<p>Such content block tags, even<img />and<a href="...">Such image and link tags,striptagsThey will be completely removed, leaving only the pure text content inside the tags.

-Let's take a look at an example to understand this intuitively:
+Let's look at an example to understand this visually:

 Original HTML content: